Effective results on linear dependence for elliptic curves: Main results

 \begin{theorem} Suppose that $r\ge 1$ and $s=0$.
-Then for a sufficiently large $x$, there is a rational point $Q \in E(\Q)$ of height
+Then for any sufficiently large $x$, there is a rational point $Q \in E(\Q)$ of height

-such that $Q$ is an $x$-pseudolinearly dependent point of $\Gamma$. \end{theorem}
+such that $Q$ is an $x$-pseudolinearly dependent point. \end{theorem}

 \begin{theorem} Assume that $r\ge 2$ and $1\le s<r$.
-Then for a sufficiently large $x$, there is a rational point $Q \in E(\Q)$ of height
+Then for any sufficiently large $x$, there is a rational point $Q \in E(\Q)$ of height

-such that $Q$ is an $x$-pseudolinearly dependent point of $\Gamma$. \end{theorem}
+such that $Q$ is an $x$-pseudolinearly dependent point. \end{theorem}

 \begin{theorem} Suppose that either $19\le s <r$ if $E$ is a non-CM curve, or $7 \le s <r$ if $E$ is a CM curve.
-Then under GRH and for a sufficiently large $x$, there is a rational point $Q \in E(\Q)$ of height
+Then under the GRH and for any sufficiently large $x$, there is a rational point $Q \in E(\Q)$ of height

-such that $Q$ is an $x$-pseudolinearly dependent point of $\Gamma$. \end{theorem}
+such that $Q$ is an $x$-pseudolinearly dependent point. \end{theorem}